 That cold snap is the signal for growth, and without it, he will just wait and wait forever.

-This is not a seed freshness issue, this is built in deliberate dormancy, an adaption neccessary for survival where he comes from.
+This is not a seed freshness issue, this is built in deliberate dormancy, an adaption necessary for survival where he comes from.
 The seeds NEED cold stratification, or a very long time sitting dormant in moist soil before they germinate, especially when very fresh like mine are.
 “GA3” treatment also works well.